 The Dalmatian is known for its affinity with horses, which made it the original and prized carriage dog or coach dog in England.
 They would run alongside carriages to serve as protectors and status symbols.
 Then they also guarded the stables at night.
 The breed has also served as a dog of war, guard dog, retriever, ratter, and shepherd.
 The first Dalmatian club was established in England in 1890.
 The breed was recognized by the American Kennel Club in 1888.

 The Dalmatian arrived in the U.S. around the turn of the 20th century and one worked closely with teams of firefighters, starting from the era when horses were still used to pull fire engines.
 The dogs would run ahead of the horses to clear the paths of people and other animals so the engines could quickly get to the scene of the fire.
 The breed is often still seen as a firehouse mascot.
-Anheuser-Busch also includes a Dalmatian on breeding farms and in television ads where its teams of Clydesdale horses.
+The company Anheuser-Busch also includes a Dalmatian on breeding farms and in television ads where its teams of Clydesdale horses are featured.

 Dalmatians were made extremely popular by Disney's "101 Dalmatians" films and programs.
 This had an unfortunate side effect of irresponsible breeding and inappropriate adoption.
 As many people could not handle a high-energy Dalmatian, many were abandoned, and rescue organizations were developed.
 The fad faded and AKC registrations dropped 90 percent in the 10-year period after 2000.

 Dalmatians are very agile, athletic, and versatile.
-In order to keep this dog in good shape (physical and mental), Dalmatians need tons of exercise and plenty of activities.
+To keep this dog in good shape (physical and mental), Dalmatians need tons of exercise and plenty of activities.
 Otherwise, they are prone to weight gain, anxiety, and even behavior problems.
 This breed may also have a tendency for excessive barking, especially if there is not a proper outlet for the dog's energy.